wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-integration-ga.md

 ## Prerequisites

-### VWO FME SDK Installation and Configuration
+### VWO FE SDK Installation and Configuration

-* Ensure you have the VWO Feature Management and Experimentation product enabled for your VWO account.
+* Ensure you have the VWO Feature Experimentation product enabled for your VWO account.
-* The VWO FME SDK should be properly installed in your Node.js project.
+* The VWO FE SDK should be properly installed in your Node.js project.
 * Set your VWO account ID and SDK key in your application's constants in `.env` file:
   ```
   VWO_ACCOUNT_ID=vwo_account_id